hackclub/hackclub/workshops/python and data visualizations/README.md

 <h1> Create basic graphs and data visuazlizatoins with python! </h1>

-<p> In this workshop you will use python create basic graphs and visualizations with real data.
+<p> Follow along to gain some data science skills!
+You will use python to create basic graphs and visualizations with real data.
+You can hand draw a graph anytime you want, but why not learn how to code one!
+You will learn about matplotlib, pandas, and numpy so you can create any graph or vizualizaiton dream of yours come to life!
 </p>